gricha2380/allthegregors/README.md

 # To Do
-* Write function for random
+* Start page load with a random Gregor
 * Create Yearbook shot